yorelisacodes/CodeWars/README.md

 celsius = (fahrenheit - 32) * (5/9)
 Remember that typically temperatures in the current weather conditions are given in whole numbers.
 It is possible for temperature sensors to report temperatures with a higher accuracy such as to the nearest tenth.
 Instrument error though makes this sort of accuracy unreliable for many types of temperature measuring sensors.

+19. My head is at the wrong end!

+DESCRIPTION:
+You're at the zoo... all the meerkats look weird.
+Something has gone terribly wrong - someone has gone and switched their heads and tails around!

+Save the animals by switching them back.
+You will be given an array which will have three values (tail, body, head).
+It is your job to re-arrange the array so that the animal is the right way round (head, body, tail).

+Same goes for all the other arrays/lists that you will get in the tests: you have to change the element positions with the same exact logics

+Simples!